-What I’m trying to say is she knew this bridge very, very well.
+Basically, she knew this bridge very, very well.

-So, surely you’ll understand why she was more than surprised when she turned around and saw a bus stop a few feet away, dimly lit by a flickering lamp post.
+Taking that into considering, it makes sense why she was more than surprised when she turned around and saw a bus stop a few feet away, dimly lit by a flickering lamp post.

 She blinked at first.
 Then rubbed her eyes to make sure her vision wasn’t somehow failing her.
 Then, when she looked again, the bus stop was still there.